olavea/Rubys-TimeShip/content/index/notes.md

+the cut: - Think about a Tall Tale, a way to get to know your piraty side.
+ARR! 💀

 tagline: Lillian (8 🏴‍☠️👸) helped me turn my Build-in-Public-Sessions into a treasure hunt.
 So that every Session i do makes my work-life that little bit more worthwhile.